dlotterman/metal_assisted_openshift/docs/getting_started.md

 - [Redhat Cloud OpenShift Manager API Token](https://console.redhat.com/openshift/token)
 - [Redhat Cloud OpenShift pull-secret](https://console.redhat.com/openshift/install/pull-secret)

 You will also need an SSH key-pair to use as the administrative SSH credentials to log into the Control / Worker nodes.
-You can use the same SSH key-pair as your Metal account or create a new one.
-Ansible will assume that passwordless SSH authentication so the keys must be properly configured prior to beginning.
+You can use the same SSH key-pair as your [Metal account](https://metal.equinix.com/developers/docs/accounts/ssh-keys/) or create a new one specific to OCP cluster management.
+Ansible will assume passwordless SSH authentication so the keys must be properly configured prior to beginning.

 ### Environment setup:

-This guide assumes a modern but *simple* execution environment that makes use of Python's virtualenv functionality to create a isolated workspace.
-Any distrobution with a Python distrobution version of `3.8` or greater should work as expected.
+This guide assumes a modern but *simple* execution environment.
+It makes use of Python's virtualenv functionality to create a isolated workspace.
+Any OS with a Python distrobution version of `3.8` or greater should work as expected.

-Besides standard Linux tooling, the remaining requirement is access to the public Internet for the packageinstallation and reaching the Metal and Redhat Cloud's public APIs.
+Besides standard nix-like tooling, the remaining requirement is access to the public Internet for the package installation and reaching the Metal and Redhat Cloud's public APIs.
 There is no requirement for the environment to be able to host public facing applications, as in a NAT'ed VM or equivalent should work fine.

-For the sake of being *copy + paste* useable, commands here will assume a RHEL-clone (CentOS, Rocky or Alma) environment.
+For the sake of being *copy + paste* useable, commands here will assume a RHEL8-clone (CentOS, Rocky or Alma) environment.

 - [Install git](https://github.com/git-guides/install-git)
   - `sudo dnf install git -y`